sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Default | Disabled  |
 | Change history | SONiC 4.0 - Introduced |

-#### 3.6.2.12 authentication port-control
+#### 3.6.2.11 authentication port-control
-This command sets the authentication mode to use on the specified interface or range of interfaces.
-The configuration on the interface mode takes precedence over the global configuration of this parameter.
+This command sets the authentication mode to use on the specified interface.

 | Mode | Interface Config |
 | ---- | ------ |